hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 ## Revision of Learning Target Assessments (LTAs)

 LTAs that receive a *Progressing* grade may be reattempted.
 Each additional attempt will cover the same material but will not be identical to past quizzes.

 I found that students tend to defer retaking LTAs until it's too late.
-Therefore, LTA retakes will cost x tokens if they happen within x weeks of the first failed attempt and student can attempt no more than 5 LTA re-takes per week.

-LTA re-takes take place immediately after each class session and during regularly scheduled LTA sessions.
-There is limit of 1 LTA re-take after class.

-I need to know in advance which LTAs you plan to re-attempt.
-Thus, you must fill an online form no later than 2 pm the day before you plant to take the quiz.
-To fill out the form go to this page: [https://forms.gle/NdV77BoKq3aY1iZF8][dac9248f]
+Therefore, each student can attempt maximum 2 LTA re-takes per week and LTA retakes will be more costly as time goes by ([see Appendix A](#lta-cost)).
+LTA re-take sessions schedule will be announced on Canvas.
+Also, I need to know in advance which LTAs you plan to re-attempt.
+Thus, you must fill an online form no later than 12 pm the day you plant to take the quiz.
+To fill out the form go to this page: [https://forms.gle/vzeBem1uMybtgb7B7][dac9248f]

-  [dac9248f]: https://forms.gle/NdV77BoKq3aY1iZF8 "LTA re-take request"
+  [dac9248f]: https://forms.gle/vzeBem1uMybtgb7B7 "LTA re-take request"

 ## Tokens